jpype-project/jpype/doc/userguide.rst

        on the range and can be lossy.
        See (http://stackoverflow.com/questions/11908429/java-allows-implicit-conversion-of-int-to-float-why)

 ..
-[4] Number of dimensions must match, and the types must be
+[4] Number of dimensions must match and the types must be
        compatible.

 ..
-[6] Only if the specified type is an compatible array class.
+[6] Only if the specified type is a compatible array class.

 ..
-[7] Exact is the object class is an exact match, otherwise
+[7] The object class is an exact match, otherwise
        implicit.

 ..
-[8] Only the values True and False are implicitly converted to
+[8] Only the values `True` and `False` are implicitly converted to
        booleans.

 ..
 [9] Primitives are boxed as per Java rules.